ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 {: #get-linked-zone-options}

 LINKED_ZONE_ID
-:   The ID of linked zone.
+:   The ID of the linked zone.

 -i, --instance value
 :   Instance name or ID.
 If not set, the context instance specified by `ibmcloud dns instance-target INSTANCE` is used.